 Hashtable Constructor (Int32, Single)

-Initializes a new, empty instance of the Hashtable class using the specified initial capacity and load factor, and the default hash code provider and comparer.
+Creates an empty Hashtable with the specified initial capacity and using the specified load factor, the default hash code provider and the default comparer.

-The approximate number of elements that the Hashtable object can initially contain.
+- The approximate number of elements that the Hashtable can initially contain.

-A number in the range from 0.1 through 1.0 that is multiplied by the default value which provides the best performance.
-The result is the maximum ratio of elements to buckets.
+- A number in the range from 0.1 through 1.0 indicating the maximum ratio of elements to buckets.

-Specifying the initial capacity eliminates the need to perform a number of resizing operations while adding elements to the Hashtable object.
+Specifying the initial capacity eliminates the need to perform a number of resizing operations while adding elements to the Hashtable.
 Capacity is automatically increased as required based on the load factor.